genesiscommunitysuccess/docs/docs/00_gpalx/01_quick-start/02_create_application.md

 ✔ Install success.
 ```

-We can now configure whether to use Docker (highly recommended) or a WSL/CentOS environment.
+You can now configure whether to use Docker (highly recommended) or a WSL/CentOS environment.

 ```shell
 Use Docker (Y/n)
 ```

-Next you will be asked to provide a Group ID, this determines the package names in your application:
+Next, you will be asked to provide a Group ID.
+This determines the package names in your application:

 ```shell
 ?
 Group Id global.genesis